Danillo Bala

-Danillo Souza Muniz (born 1 January 1993), known as Danillo Bala, is a Brazilian footballer who plays for Remo.
+Danillo Souza Muniz (born 5 May 1993), known as Danillo Bala, is a Brazilian footballer who plays for Sousa Esporte Clube a club in Brazil.

 Career

 In June 2016, Bala signed with Bulgarian side Montana; the duration of the contract remained undisclosed.
 He was released on 22 November 2016 after featuring rarely for the team.

 In December 2016, Bala joined Juazeirense, signing a 1-year contract.